miraqiaox/PoI-temperature-prediction/README.md

 # PoI-temperature-prediction
-The implementation of the the paper on EAAI.
+The implementation of the the paper of PoI temperature prediction.